ververica/flink-training-troubleshooting/README.md

 ## Introduction

-This repository provides the basis of the hands-on part of the "Apache Flink Troubleshooting & Operations" training session at Flink Forward San Franciscos 2019.
+This repository provides the basis of the hands-on part of the "Apache Flink Troubleshooting & Operations" training session at Flink Forward San Francisco 2019.

 ### Requirements